aldryrocha/teste-buscape/README.md

 # @aldryrocha' Teste Buscapé

 This is a old challenge to a job opportunity as a front-end developer at Buscapé company, made with [HTML5, SASS and Vanilla JS, bundled with Webpack].
-The test was posted on [github](https://github.com/felipefialho/frontend-challenges](https://github.com/buscape-company/exercicios/tree/master/frontend)
+The test was posted on github (frontend-challenges](https://github.com/buscape-company/exercicios/tree/master/frontend)

 ## Installing